carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 Consumers of LLVM debug information expect the descriptors for program objects to start in a canonical format, but the descriptors can include additional information appended at the end that is source-language specific.
-All LLVM debugging information is versioned, allowing backwards compatibility in the case that the core structures need to change in some way.
-Also, all debugging information objects start with a tag to indicate what type of object it is.
+All debugging information objects start with a tag to indicate what type of object it is.
 The source-language is allowed to define its own objects, by using unreserved tag numbers.
 We recommend using with tags in the range 0x1000 through 0x2000